 Investments in derivatives shall adhere to the restrictions as specified by SEBI vide circulars / guidelines issued from time to time.

 ii) Scheme specific exposure to Derivatives

-In case of HSBC Credit Risk Fund, the Scheme shall under normal circumstances not have exposure of more than 50% of its net assets in derivative instruments.
+The Scheme shall have derivative exposure as per the SEBI Guidelines issued from time to time.
 These limits will be reviewed by the AMC, from time to time.